ChristopherProject/GTA5Java/README.md

 - Princekin (He Helped me to know what jna is)
 - Foiks (He Helped me and give me some self-confidence for do this)
-- JudgeMe (He Helped me to know memory, offsets and signatures)
+- Backq (He Helped me to know memory, offsets and signatures)